Autonomous Navigation and Station-Keeping on Near-Rectilinear Halo Orbits: GN C Pipeline Validation

 The final set of numerical experiments consists of validating the entire pipeline, with online generation of synthetic images, simulation of onboard navigation filtering, and station-keeping.
 Building upon the insights from Section~\ref{sec:filter_experiments}, we select a camera with $f = 360$ \SI{}{mm}, taking measurements at true anomalies of $145^{\circ}$, $155^{\circ}$, and $215^{\circ}$.
 We test controller configurations 1B and 2A, which were the cases with the best performance from the experiments in Section~\ref{sec:controller_experiments}, without and with the UT-based targeting, respectively.
-In both cases, we select $v_{x, \mathrm{trig}} = 20$ \SI{}{m/s} and $v_{x, \mathrm{tol}} = 1$ \SI{}{m/s}.
+In both cases, we select $v_{x, \mathrm{trig}} = 20$ \SI{}{m/s} and $v_{x, \mathrm{tol}} = 1$ \SI{}{m/s}. \review{In each experiment in this Section, we consider 100 Monte-Carlo runs.
+As with Monte-Carlo runs from Sections, we re-introduce a random initial insertion error, with standard deviations $3\text{-}\sigma_{r} = 10$~\SI{}{km} and $3\text{-}\sigma_{v} = 10$~\SI{}{cm/s}.}